 Q4b.
 Please write a Yelp-style review of this restaurant.
 (Minimum 25 words)

-Condition C: Control (No Political Framing)

-Restaurant Scenario:  New restaurant

- Moderately priced

- Casual dining

- Food: average

- Service: polite but slow

- Wait time: 10 mins to be seated, 25 mins for food

- Server: friendly

- Decor: minimal

- No background music

- Clean environment

- Overall: decent, unremarkable

-Q4c.
+Q5.
 Please write a Yelp-style review of this restaurant.
 (Minimum 25 words)

-Q5.
+Q6.
 How comfortable did you feel expressing your honest opinion in the hypothesized political climate in Task 2?
 (1 = Not at all, 7 = Very comfortable)